 What is a Document Management Plan?

-A document management plan is a useful tool for businesses because it helps to streamline internal processes and eliminate unnecessary steps in order to reduce costs.
+A document management plan is a useful tool for businesses because it helps to streamline internal processes and eliminate unnecessary steps to reduce costs.

 Document management plans vary by industry.
 However, they are often used to manage the flow of documents between different departments or divisions within an organization.
 By tracking these documents and their progress through the system, managers can better understand how well their company is operating as well as how to improve it.